CYPRUS – South

 Paphos Castle.
 Sitting in the sea, this small square castle has no courtyard but nice arched rooms.
 There was a display of art made from marine debris and an extensive series of photographs and explanations about the Akamas Peninsula.
 The only other thing to do is climb onto the roof for good views.
 1.25 reduced

 Nea Paphos Archaeological Site.
-A World Heritage Sites, this large site’s only nice things are the wonderful mosaics.
+A World Heritage Site, this large site’s only nice things are the wonderful mosaics.
 Several are housed under a large roof and some remain in the ruins.
 Typically there is little interest outside of these.
 2.50 reduced

 Byzantine Museum

 Temple of Aphrodite (Sanctuary of Aphrodite at Palaepafos), Kouklia.
 Dating to 1300 BC, typically the ruins are not inspiring except for some gigantic rocks used in the construction.
 Don’t miss the museum, housed in a sugar factory headquarters.
-The best is a 5th century BC sarcophagus with carved scenes and relatively vivid colours.
+The best is a 5th-century BC sarcophagus with carved scenes and relatively vivid colours.
 There are also three very nice bathtubs.

 Petra Tou Romisu.
 This large rock half in the water is the birthplace of Aphrodite in Greek mythology.
 On both sides is a rock beach that was busy even late in the day.
 Swimming around the rock guarantees everlasting love.